BZoennchen/supercollider-book/chapters/sounddesign/cookbook/percussive-sound.md

 So what shall we do?
 Admit defeat and concede?
 Well, yes and no!
-We can not emulate a drum by recreating each of its harmonics, for example by using [additive synthesis](sec-additive-synthesis), that would be impossible because it would be too computational expensive.
+We can not emulate a drum by recreating each of its harmonics, for example by using [additive synthesis](sec-additive-synthesis)---that would be impossible because it would be too computational expensive.
 What we need is noise!